 What do you grow on the farm:

 8 hectares on a hill, with a lot of grassland, and 1 hectare of forest.
-There is the big house with the rooms and dormitories, another building is the kitchen / common living room with a covered terrace, and there is also a huge barn with a working.
+There is the big house with rooms and dormitories, another building is the kitchen / common living room with a covered terrace, and there is also a huge barn with a working place.

 Months when they accept voulteers:

 There is a dormitory for volunteers and visitors.
 Camping or sleeping in the hay barn or grassland is of course possible.
 If it isn’t raining there is the possibility to sleep on a platform in a tree.
 We have an outside solar shower (using rainwater), and dry toilet.
 We have electricity from the solar panels and Internet connection (as we are limited by the batteries and the sun, we make the connection available at certain times of the day only).

 We are mostly vegetarian, but sometimes we eat local meat.
-We eat what we grow, but if it’s not enough, we buy food from the neighborhood.
+We eat what we grow, but if it’s not enough, we buy food from the neighborhood or at the market.
 One of us has a gluten-free diet, so there is gluten free meals available most of the time.

 A few words about the family:

-Philippe, 50 years old, who bought the farm.
-He comes and goes because he sometimes needs medical assistance.
-We are 6 friends (around 30) coming from Belgium: Ludo, Remy and Coline.
+Philippe, 60 years old, who bought the farm.
+He comes and goes because he needs medical assistance.
+We are 3 friends (around 30) coming from Belgium: Ludo, Remy and Coline.
 We are not staying all the year togheter.
 (For now, only Ludo is staying in wintertime at the farm, but we hope we will be able soon to all stay here!)

-Cius, Sanda and Camelia, our 3 donkeys (they need a good education, so if anyone feels at ease with this member of the horse family, welcome!).
+Cius, Sanda and Camelia, our 3 donkeys!
+They help us to keep the pastures, and we organize hiking with them.
 There is also our young dog Sherlock, 3 cats, a bunch of chickens, and some fishes in the pond.
 Wild friends like hedgehogs, lizards, squirrels,